SamuelePino/Computational-Intelligence-Exam/README.md

 ## The Journey

-Given this complexity and my computational constraints I discussed with my colleague about the best approach.
-He decided to use Reinforcement Learning, whilst I focused on MinMax.
+Given this complexity and my computational constraints I discussed with my colleague [Marco Pratticò s294815](https://github.com/marcopra) about the best approach.
+He decided to use Reinforcement Learning, while I focused on MinMax.

 The RL approach turned out to be unfeasible considering our resources, due to the gargantuan dictionaries needed for the state-value tables, and the huge number of collisions which derive from such enormous tables.